gemmarx/unicode-jp-rs/readme.md

 ### Methods of kana::Kana struct:
 - half2full(&self, &str) -> String
 convert Half-width-kana into normal Katakana with diacritical marks separated  [ｱﾞﾊﾟ -> ア゙パ]
-simple but tends to cause rendering trouble
+This is simple but tends to cause trouble when rendering.
+In such a case, use half2kana() or execute vsmark2* as post process.

 - half2kana(&self, &str) -> String
-convert Half-width-kana into normal Katakana and combining its diacritical marks  [ｱﾞﾊﾟ -> アﾞパ]
+convert Half-width-kana into normal Katakana with diacritical marks combined  [ｱﾞﾊﾟ -> アﾞパ]

 - combine(&self, &str) -> String
 combine base characters and diacritical marks on Hiragana/Katakana [かﾞハ゜ -> がパ]